JasonTang99/2armedbandits/_drafts/2019-08-13-Reinforcement-Learning.md

 comments: true
 ---

-"There's no way Artificial Intelligence will end the world"

-- Man snapped by Robot Thanos
+> “By far, the greatest danger of Artificial Intelligence is that people conclude too early that they understand it.”
+>
+>--Eliezer Yudkowsky

-Reinforcement Learning is one of the many forefronts of artificial intelligence.
-Some believe that RL is the most likely canidate for creating a true artificial intelligence.
-Through this series, I hope to provide you an introduction into the world of RL.
+Reinforcement Learning is one of the prominent forefronts of artificial intelligence, though it is much further from the spotlight as compared to the Neural Networks and Support Vector Machines that are finding many business and practical application.
+Through this series, I hope to alleviate this lack of knowledge and provide you with an introduction into the world of RL.

-As for difficulty, this is be forcused towards people who have never touched RL before, I will be going over mathematical equations and python code but those can be ignored if you aren't interested in the technical details.

 Hold on, I'm an undergraduate student, where did I learn everything?
-Well, most of it stems from the textbook [Reinforcement Learning by Richard Sutton and Andrew Barto][rlbook], it's an great read and this entire blog post series is based on it.
+Well, most of it stems from the textbook [Reinforcement Learning by Richard Sutton and Andrew Barto][rlbook], it's an great read and this series is based on it.

+As for difficulty, this is be focused towards people who have never touched RL or even machine learning before, I will be going over mathematical equations and python code but those can be ignored if you aren't interested in the technical details.

 Now let's jump right into the basics.